programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ### Subplots

 Another useful feature of the `plotly.go` module is its capacity for building subplots.
 Although `plotly.px` can build facet plots, these are comparatively limited, since they must all share the same graph type, axes and variables.
-Subplots, on the other hand, allow you to create a grid containing different types of graphs with their own axes and variables, like a kind of 'dashboard'.
+Subplots, on the other hand, allow you to create a grid containing different types of graphs with their own axes and variables, which ends up looking like a kind of 'dashboard'.

 Since the code is particularly lengthy for creating subplots, this example will be provided on a step-by-step basis.
 The example will create a 3x1 grid containing three different charts: the first will be a standard bar chart to quantify prosecution counts for male vs. female suspects; the second will be a line graph showing changes in male vs. female prosecutions over time; and the third will be a boxplot showing the minimum, inter-quartile range and maximum ages of male vs. female suspects.

-#### Step 1: Import subplots module and get data:
+#### Step 1: Import the subplots module and get data:

 ```python
 # Import make_subplots